Low porosity? How can you recognize low porosity in your hair?

 Additionally, harsh weather conditions such as extreme cold or heat can cause the cuticles of those exposed to harsh and moisture-resistant conditions.

 Low porosity hair tends to suffer from split ends if not properly cared for.
 Care of porosity hair can become a challenge but with proper guidance and technique, it can be easy.
-So, we’ve come up with a great way to keep your hair moisturized and reduce the amount of product you use.
+We’ve developed effective strategies to keep your hair moisturized and minimize product usage.

-Because your hair’s cuticle is tightly bound, less porosity is prone to build up.
-Cleansing your hair regularly helps remove excess product build-up and allows moisture to penetrate more effectively once a month.
+Because your hair’s cuticle is tightly bound, buildup is more likely.
+Cleaning your hair regularly helps remove excess product build-up and allows moisture to penetrate more effectively once a month.
 Use a clarifying shampoo as often or as needed to avoid stripping your hair of its natural beauty. look for a shampoo that’s gentle on the scalp and gentle on the scalp.

 Heavy products can weigh down fine hair and contribute greatly to build-up.
 Choose light, water-based products that are easily absorbed by your hair.
 Avoid heavy oils and butter.
 Look for ingredients like glycerin, aloe vera, and hydrolyzed protein that can help lock in moisture without clumping.